szaimen/Nextcloud-NAS-Guide/README.md

 **Now you should be able to access your Nextcloud on any device by opening `yourdomain.com`!**

+#### Advices what to do now:
-**Advice**: You should first visit `yourdomain.com/settings/user` with your admin user and type in your admin mail-address.
-Next, you should visit `yourdomain.com/settings/admin` and use the same mail-account for the Mail-server settings that you used [here](#how-to-set-up-smtp-mail-to-enable-your-server-to-send-mails) (This is needed so that Nextcloud can send mails e.g. for sending reset password mails and such.)
+- You should first visit `yourdomain.com/settings/user` with your admin user and type in your admin mail-address.<br>
+- Next, you should visit `yourdomain.com/settings/admin` and use the same mail-account for the Mail-server settings that you used [here](#how-to-set-up-smtp-mail-to-enable-your-server-to-send-mails) (This is needed so that Nextcloud can send mails e.g. for sending reset password mails and such.)<br>
+- Afterwards, it is recommended to activate 2-factor autentification for all Nextcloud accounts to further secure them.
+Here is a guide how to do that: [klick here](https://docs.nextcloud.com/server/latest/admin_manual/configuration_user/two_factor-auth.html)
 </details>

 ### Congratulations, everything of the initial setup is now done!